wincent/masochist/content/wiki/SSH key rotation notes.md

         3. Paste the key ID into my `create-instance` script in my Ansible configs.
     7. Rotate my Git backups key.
 3. Add new public keys to, and remove old keys from:
-    1. GitHub (https://github.com/settings/keys) — all "Authentication", not "Signing" keys.
+    1. GitHub (https://github.com/settings/keys) — all "Authentication", not "Signing" keys; note that the work key should be authorized for SSO with the GitHub organization.
     2. GitLab (https://gitlab.com/-/profile/keys): same keys as GitHub, again just for "Authentication", no expiry dates.
     3. BitBucket (https://bitbucket.org/account/settings/ssh-keys/): same keys as GitHub.
     4. Codeberg (https://codeberg.org/user/settings/keys): same keys as GitHub, although we don't make use of the backup key here yet.
     5. Sourcehut (https://meta.sr.ht/keys): same keys as GitHub, although again we aren't making use of backup key here yet.

+[^trick]: To make this easy, it's better to just duplicate the existing item and then edit it (you can replace the associated key file); that way, you don't have to set up the tags again, or worry about adding the key to the wrong vault etc.